 You can produce an event that's perfect down to the last detail, but it simply won't matter if there isn't a receptive crowd.

 So make sure you have done your homework.
 You have to know there's a market before you commit to your event.
 Social media is a great and cheap way to make sure there's a buzz in the air, and that you're pitching your event at the right people.

 Don't only aim for numbers on your Facebook page and Twitter feed.
 Engage your followers and ask questions.
 This free market research could change your whole plan.
-It also gives you a chance to sell event tickets online, and gauge the response while you have a chance to make changes.
+It also gives you a chance to sell event tickets online and in advance, and gauge the response while you still have a chance to make changes.

 B - Budget